MatPeretti/MatPeretti/README.md

 **` Back-end developer `**

-I am Matheus, a dedicated System Information student with a strong passion for back-end development.
+I am Matheus, a  System Information student with a strong passion for back-end development.
 I am currently learning Java and Spring Boot while also having some experience in front-end technologies such as HTML, CSS, and JavaScript.
 Currently, I am gaining valuable experience through an internship where I provide Level 2 Helpdesk support with a focus on application troubleshooting.
-With a keen eye for detail and a drive to continuously learn and improve, I am committed to contributing to impactful projects and driving innovation in the field of software development
+With a keen eye for detail and a drive to continuously learn and improve, I am committed to contributing to impactful projects and driving innovation in the field of software development.

 ---